Tuesday, July 6, 2021

 Sailboat passing Execution Rock

+Things settled down a bit once we passed the mouth of Manhasset Bay and headed in to Port Washington.
+There was a lot of boat traffic but the waves settled a bit.
 Port Washington offers 20 transient mooring balls, first come, first serve, in the harbor.
 We grabbed number 11 and called to report in.
 We were told that the first night is free but you have to pay to use the launch service.
 The next two nights are $25.00 per night with unlimited launch service.
-We called for the launch which cost us $8/each round-trip and took us directly to a dock across from Stop & Shop.
+We called for the launch which cost $8/each round-trip and took us directly to a dock across from the Stop & Shop grocery.
 We met the two sailors moored next to us who also needed to get groceries.
-They were taking their pilothouse sailboat to Brooklyn after circumnavigating Long Island, a mini-loop.
-After shopping we took a long walk on the Riverwalk, through town then back to the Stop & Shop pickup dock.
-There wasn't much there but it was nice getting exercise and exploring the area!
+They were returning their sailboat to Brooklyn after making a full loop around Long Island.
+We shopped then took a long walk on the Riverwalk, through town then back to the launch pickup dock.
+There wasn't much in town but it was nice getting exercise and exploring the area!

 Village Pier North - Port Washington